ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Maximum length of 39 characters.

-    To delete this field from the profile, set :literal:`account\_num=""`.
+    To delete this field from the profile, set :emphasis:`account\_num=""`.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :emphasis:`tso.delete`.

     | **required**: False
     | **type**: str